artainmo/machine-learning/README.md

 ### EARLY STOPPING

 Useful to avoid overtraining that can lead to overfitting.
-While training neural network on training set cost of test/validation set is calculated too.
+While training neural network on training set, cost of test/validation set is calculated too.
 Once a trigger of diminishing performance for validation set (ex. cost of validation set starts to increase), the training stops.

 Stopping too early can be bad as sometimes test set cost will increase for some time and decrease back afterward.
 Looking at graph without early stop can be interesting for this reason.